mazlo/lodcc/README.md

 ##### Details on `--build-graph`

-With this command a graph-structure, for each RDF data set that is passed to the command, will be created from the corresponding edgelist.
+With this command a graph-structure, for each RDF dataset that is passed to the command, will be created from the corresponding edgelist.
 If no further parameters are provided the graph analysis will be done for all measures.

 The program will first look for a `data.graph.gt.gz` file to load the graph-structure from, else `data.edgelist.csv` is considered.
 Otherwise an error is thrown.